Last Year’s Winner: “USS Callister (Black Mirror)”

 Notable Ineligible Series: N/A

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding TV Movie (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding TV Movie.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA, on Sunday, September 22.
 Fox is broadcasting the ceremony.

 The State of the Race